fmorenovr/fmorenovr.github.io/pages/ML-recurrent_networks.md

 # Recurrent Neural Networks

-Is a class of [ANN](/ml/neural_networks) where connections between nodes form a directed graph along a temporal sequence.
+It is a class of [Artificial Neural Network](/ml/neural_networks) where connections between nodes form a directed graph along a temporal sequence.
 RNNs can use their internal state (memory) to process sequences of inputs.

 ## Traditional Architecture